 Computationally homogeneous.
 A typical neural network is, to the first order, made up of a sandwich of only two operations: matrix multiplication and thresholding at zero (ReLU).
 Compare that with the instruction set of classical software, which is significantly more heterogenous and complex.
 Because you only have to provide Software 1.0 implementation for a small number of the core computational primitives (e.g. matrix multiply), it is much easier to make various correctness/performance guarantees.

 Simple to bake into silicon.
 As a corollary, since the instruction set of a neural network is relatively small, it is significantly easier to implement these networks much closer to silicon, e.g. with custom ASICs, neuromorphic chips, and so on.
 The world will change when low-powered intelligence becomes pervasive around us.
-E.g., small, inexpensive chips could come with a pretrained ConvNet, a speech recognizer, and a WaveNet speech synthesis network all integrated in a small protobrain that you can attach to anything.
+E.g., small, inexpensive chips could come with a pretrained ConvNet, a speech recognizer, and a WaveNet speech synthesis network all integrated in a small protobrain that you can attach to stuff.

 Constant running time.
 Every iteration of a typical neural net forward pass takes exactly the same amount of FLOPS.
 There is zero variability based on the different execution paths your code could take through some sprawling C++ code base.
 Of course, you could have dynamic compute graphs but the execution flow is normally still significantly constrained.
 This way we are also almost guaranteed to never find ourselves in unintended infinite loops.